idiocc/core/documentary/1-API/index.md

 To start the server, the async method needs to be called and passed the middleware and server configuration objects.
 For example, the following code will start a server which serves static files with enabled compression.

-%EXAMPLE: example/example.js, ../src => @idio/core%
+%EXAMPLE: example, ../src => @idio/core%
-%FORK example example/example.js%
+%FORK example%

 %~%